cs1302uga/cs1302-hw-savable/README.md

    differently depending on the type of object its parameter `object` refers to!
 This is **polymorphism** in action.
 The method behaves differently depending on its input.

+1. In the `main` method of `Driver.java`, uncomment the call to `writeAllToFile` that takes `tbArray` as the first input.
+What do you expect to happen when you run the file?
+Go ahead and run it to verify that it works as expected.

-1. Add your own class.
+1. Add your own class to the `cs1302.hw.impl` package.
 It can be a simple class with as few as two instance variables.
 Have this class implement the `Savable` interface.
-If done properly, your new class will work with the `writeAll
+If done properly, your new class will work with the `writeToFile` and `writeAllToFile` methods now that those methods work with any object that implements the `Savable` interface!

+1. Test your new class by creating a couple objects in the `Driver` class and making calls to both `writeToFile` and `writeAllToFile` using your new type class.

+1. Once you are confident that the code is running as expected, verify that your code passes the `checkstyle` audit using the command `check1302 src`.

+1. Generate the API documentation website for all of the code in the `cs1302` package.
+Host the documentation on Odin using `cs1302-hw-savable` as the name of your symbolic link.

 <hr/>